 What is Legal Capital?

-Legal capital is defined as an amount of a firm’s equity that is not allowed to leave the business; an amount that cannot be distributed to shareholders in the form of dividend or as anything else.
-It is referred as the par value of firm’s common or preferred stock issued to the investors.
+Legal capital is defined as an amount of a firm’s equity that is not allowed to leave the business; an amount that cannot be distributed to shareholders in the form of dividends or as anything else.
+It is referred to as the par value of a firm's common or preferred stock issued to the investors.

 Explanation

-Par value or face value does not depict the actual value of the stock; on the contrary, it is decided as an arbitrary or nominal amount.
-Face value is often set at a minimal price in order to protect investors by preventing firms to not issue stocks at a price lower than the par value.
+Par value or face value does not depict the stock's actual value; on the contrary, it is decided as an arbitrary or nominal amount.
+Face value is often set at a minimal price to protect investors by preventing firms from issuing stocks at a price lower than the par value.

 The concept of legal capital was first introduced to produce a reserve for the company’s creditors in the event of default.
 However, the intent of this capital is effectively negated for those businesses issuing stock having extremely low par values.

-When the Firm’s’s share price reduces so much that it comes below par value, the firm Board of Directors can determine the capital of the Firm by defining a stated value to the stock or the amount of owner’s equity that the Firm needs to maintain after buying back its stock and issuing dividends.
+When the Firm's share price reduces so much that it comes below par value, the firm's Board of Directors can determine the capital of the Firm by defining a stated value to the stock or the amount of owner’s equity that the Firm needs to maintain after buying back its stock and issuing dividends.

-Nowadays, companies set very low par values because of which legal capital is so less that it could provide very low protection.
+Nowadays, companies set very low par values because legal capital is so low that it could provide very low protection.

 Example